 Project Components Expected Outcomes Expected Outputs Amount (US\$) 1.
 Planting trees of choice for increased resilience among communities to climate change effects Sustainable production and use of forest trees, products and services are supported in degraded areas for increased household resilience to climate change in Côte d'Ivoire and Guinea 1.1.
 Trees species of choice among different communities are determined for different ends 1.2.
 Innovative techniques to boost economic, social, cultural and environmental benefits of trees to local communities are determined.
 1.3.
 The needs and challenges for tree planting in selected communities determined 1.4.
-At least 7000 ha 4of the committed areas in each project country supported for restoration with desirable trees species to meet different end uses 7,380,000 2.
+At least 5%7000 ha 4of the committed areas in each project country supported for restoration with desirable trees species to meet different end uses 67 ,380,000 2.
 Value addition and marketing of forest products for increased resilience to climate change effects on agricultural productivity Targeted households are successfully organised and supported to engage in value addition and marketing of tree products 2.1.
 The value chains of prioritized tree products are strengthened and promoted through capacity development of target groups 2.2.
 Value addition techniques are strengthened and disseminated 2.3.
-Best value addition techniques are made available to local pilot groups 2,000,000 3.
+Best value addition techniques are made available to local pilot groups 32 ,000,000 3.
 Institutional/ policy strengthening and networking Local, national and regional policies, laws, institutions and organizations support 3.1.
-Institutions responsible for forest landscape restoration are strengthened 3.2.
+Institutions responsible for forest landscape restoration are strengthened3.2.
 Land tenure impediments to forest landscape restoration identified and solutions proposed 1,500,000

 2 The Bonn Challenge is a global effort to bring 150 million hectares of degraded and deforested land into restoration by 2020 and 350 million hectares by 2030.
 This initiative underpins Forest Landscape Restoration (FLR) to restore degraded land to its ecological functionality as well as enhancing human well-being.
+3 The components indicated in the table will target both Côte d'Ivoire and Guinea.